 Guru supports sending notifications through either email or your preferred chat platform (ex: Slack, Microsoft Teams).
 At the moment, notification preferences cannot support notifications sent through both email and chat platforms concurrently.

-When I verify A Card the notification message still shows the card as Untrusted, why?
+When I verify a Card the notification message still shows the card as unverified, why?

 Guru can currently display the live status of any Card within Teams when you click View Card, but any message content within a conversation (generated via the Guru Bot or the Guru cards posted within channels or chats), will reflect the static content and state when the original message was sent.

 Can I @mention another user when commenting on a Card through MS Teams?

 At this time, it is not possible to @mention another user when commenting on a Card through MS Teams.
 It is, however, still possible to mention other users in comments in the Guru Web App itself.